-Peak for your 10K with 5-7 workouts per week!
+Peak for your race with 5-7 workouts per week!

-"After 5 weeks using your program I'm already reaping huge gains.
-I'm running 5k's in just over 20 mins which is faster now at 40 yrs old than when I was in my mid 20's!" - Daniel Dragic, Feb 2018
+"Using your program I'm already reaping huge gains.
+I'm running 5k's in just over 20 mins which is faster now at 40 yrs old than when I was in my mid 20's!"
+Daniel Dragic, Feb 2018

 More Testimonials >

-This plan is designed to get you in peak shape for your target "A" 10K Race, you can also include other events.
-There's a fitness test in the 1st and 5th week enabling you to train at the correct intensity and track your progress.
-The workouts are measured in duration so you spend the right amount of time on your feet to avoid under/over training.
-Each week has 5 or 6 workouts, a strength session and a day off.
-The 5th week is easier to aid recovery and adaptation.
-To be successful with this plan you should already be running 5 or 6 times p/wk and able to run 60 mins non-stop.
+This plan is designed to get you in peak shape for your Priority "A" 10K Race, you can also include lower priority events.
+Each week has 5-6 workouts, a strength session and a day off.
+Fitness tests enable you to train at the correct intensity and track your progress.
+Workouts are measured in duration to avoid under or over training and can be exported to your compatible device (Garmin and more).
+There is an easier week to aid recovery and adaptation.
+You should already be running 4-5 times p/wk and able to run 60 mins non-stop.
 Guidance is provided for Heart Rate, Feel or Pace.

 This fitness test helps you to set your pace and heart rate training zones and thresholds for Training Peaks.